 3 Tips to Maintain a Positive Scope on Co-Parenting

-Going through a divorce or separation is hugely taxing on one's emotions, lowering one's overall sense of positivity.
+Going through a divorce or separation is hugely taxing on one's emotions.
 It's hard to stay positive if you feel like the things going on around you are consistently not in your favor.
 If you're experiencing regular co-parenting conflict, your outlook on this situation might feel rather bleak.

 As a co-parent, do all you can to stay optimistic about your family's potential to move forward and succeed even after such a difficult transition.
 Use strategies that set your family—particularly your kids—up for success rather than letting anyone fall behind.
 Consider these three tips that can help you maintain a positive scope on co-parenting.

 Acknowledge What You're Thankful For